Credit Card Payoff Calculator

 Mistakes this calculator can help catch

-• Assuming a minimum-style formula is fine because the balance is technically declining
+• Assuming the payment is working just because the balance is technically declining

-• Keeping the same payment for years without testing whether a small increase would shorten the estimate
+• Keeping the same payment for years without testing whether a small increase would shorten the payoff estimate enough to matter

 About this calculator